ActiveDbSoft/active-query-builder-3-asp-net-samples-csharp/README.md

 ## Contents

-All samples are arranged by four demo projects are according to the development environment:
+All samples are arranged by several demo projects according to the development environment:
 - WebForms demo project
 - MVC demo project
 - Client-side JavaScript rendering project
-- ASP.NET Core 2.0 over the .NET Framework project (in a separate solution)
+- Custom server-side objects storage demo project

-ASP.NET Core demo project requires the special setup of your development environment, so you must be familiar with this to get it up and running.
+Note: **ASP.NET Core demo projects** require the special setup of your development environment, so they are out of the scope of this repository.
+Please download the full Active Query Builder installation package and find them in the "%USERPROFILE%\Documents\Active Query Builder 3 ASP.NET Examples\AspNetCoreSamples.sln" solution.

+The Client-side JavaScript rendering project additionally includes the **React**, **Webpack** and **Electron** demo projects.
+Their Readme files can be found in appropriate subfolders inside the "JavaScript/Sctipts" folder.

-Projects which require a database connection must be configured according to the database server being used.
+Projects which require a database connection must be properly configured according to the database server being used.
 - Specify the right connection string according to used DBConnection object.
 - Choose the syntax and metadata providers which suit your database server and connection method.
 Read details in this article: [What are the Syntax and Metadata Providers for?](https://support.activequerybuilder.com/hc/en-us/articles/115001063445-What-are-the-Syntax-and-Metadata-providers-for-).